Group equivariant Radon-Nikod\'ym property and its characterizations

-\begin{example} $L_1 [0,1]$ does not have the $G$-Riesz representation property for any action of any group $G$ since the identity on $L_1 [0,1]$ (which is, obviously, $G$-equivariant) does not admit any bounded Radon-Nikod\'ym derivative $\phi : [0,1]\to L_1[0,1]$. \end{example}
+\begin{example} $L_1 [0,1]$ does not have the $G$-Riesz representation property for any action of any group $G$ on $[0,1]$ by regular set isomorphisms since the identity on $L_1 [0,1]$ (which is, obviously, $G$-equivariant with respect to the induced action by positive linear isometries) does not admit any bounded Radon-Nikod\'ym derivative $\phi : [0,1]\to L_1[0,1]$. \end{example}

 As promised, we present the equivalence between the $G$-Riesz representation property and the $G$-RNP.